Our Top Choice...

 If you need a smoker and a grill, Dyna-Glo has you covered.

 Why spend extra on one grill that you use for cooking and another that you use for smoking?
 Dyna-Glo makes this Signature Series grill that can do perform both cooking methods and several others too.
-It has a steel construction that keeps the interior hot.
+It has the capability of a combo smoker and griller that has a steel construction which keeps the interior hot.
 That metal helps regulate the temperature and prevents hot spots too.

 With a total of 730 square inches of cooking space, this is a grill that you can use for tailgating or your next party.
 You get 443 square inches of primary cooking space for cooking foods that you want to keep an eye on while outside.
 It also has more than 280 square inches of offset cooking space for foods that you want to cook slow and those you need to keep warm.